abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

 }
  ```

- This means that the node was kicked out because it has only produced 73 blcosk while it should have produced 117 in that Epoch.
+ This means that the node was kicked out because it has produced only 73 blcocks out of the 117 excpected in that Epoch.

- You need to ping the network to become active again.
+ You need to Ping the network to become active again.

-  You can add a crontab job to do a ping every half-epoch (1.5 or 2 hours) :
+  To avoid node eviction, You can add a crontab job to do a ping every half-epoch (1.5 or 2 hours) :

  ```bash
  abahmane@Ubuntu-2004-focal-64-minimal:~/nearcore$ sudo crontab -e